Today, lets toss around some thoughts on the difference between being “spiritual” and being “superstitious.”

 If anything about your spiritual practice or belief system is dis-empowering you more than it is empowering you, and you haven’t attempted to see outside of it, it probably fits into the “superstition” category.

 To illustrate this point, lets go back to the original example of the house guest who saw my smudge stick and asked if I was superstitious.
 The reason I answered, “no,” is because I use the smudge stick to focus on my blessings and empower myself, not to “ward off impending evil.”
 If I burned the herbs and walked all through my house saying “keep evil spirits out of my home,” my mind would be on the possibility of evil spirits, thereby inviting the potential to perceive an experience of evil spirits in my home.
-I would be believing that if I did’t do this precautionary measure of burning the smudge stick, bad things would happen.
+I would be believing that if I didn’t do this precautionary measure of burning the smudge stick, bad things would happen.
 To me, that would be dis-empowering, because it focuses on fear, creating a conflict where there doesn’t need to be one.
 I’d be a slave to that belief system, and that’s just not my cup of tea!

 On the other hand, when I burn the smudge stick and walk all through my house saying, “I consciously bless and consecrate this space as a happy and healthy dwelling place for me,” I am empowering myself by focusing my intention on the potential for a happy time in that home.
-In this example, whether or not the herbs have any scientific power to bless a space, I am psychologically conditioning myself to be happy, healthy, and thankful in my dwelling place, and my subconscious mind will cause me to think and act on that notion, thus creating potential for a happy home.
+In this example, whether or not the herbs have any scientific or spiritual power to bless a space, I am psychologically conditioning myself to be happy, healthy, and thankful in my dwelling place, and my subconscious mind will cause me to think and act on that notion, thus creating potential for a happy home.
 If at any point smudging begins to feel forced, or if I begin to feel that I’m having to do it to “prevent bad things from happening,” that belief will have outlived its usefulness as a tool.

 I hope this article raised some questions for you, if not provided answers.
 Take a good look at your life, habits, beliefs and spiritual practice, and run it through the “superstition” test.
 Is it empowering you to move forward, as you’re aware that it is simply a psychological tool that helps you to be happy, healthy, fulfilled and productive?
 Or are any of your beliefs creating fear and burden in your heart and in your life?
 It would certainly make a fun topic to journal about!

 So, what is your personal definition of “superstition,” and how does it differ from being spiritual?
 Got any fun stories about superstitions or practices that have been useful/not useful along your path?
 Tell us all about it in the comments!
-And be sure to join our email newsletter for journal prompts!

 Using the Sun and Moon as my guide, I’m always learning more about how to plant, tend, and harvest my goals!
 I’ve used my own unique combination of Elemental Alchemy, Seasonal Manifesting, Shadow Work, Light Work, Tarot, and Journaling to manifest everything I’m now thankful for in my life!